gee-46/production-rag-ai-assistant/README.md

 This project implements a **modular RAG pipeline** that enhances LLM responses using **external knowledge retrieval**.

-Instead of relying on pretrained knowledge, the system:
+Instead of relying purely on pretrained knowledge, the system:

-* Retrieves relevant information from a document store
+- Retrieves relevant information from a document store
-* Grounds responses using that context
+- Grounds responses using retrieved context
-* Reduces hallucination through prompt control
+- Controls LLM output to reduce hallucination

 ---